 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 Irish Potato Leek Soup

 - 1 Tablespoon butter unsalted

-- 4 cups leeks sliced white and green parts (3 large)
+- 4 cups leeks, sliced, white and green parts (3 to 4 large)

 - 5 cups low sodium chicken broth (See Tip 1)

 - ½ cup frozen green peas (optional – to provide green color for the soup)

 - 1 cup (8-ounces) whole milk

 - ½ cup (2-ounces) Dubliner cheese, shredded (See Tip 2)